ModyQyW/fabric/docs/guide/linter/eslint.md

   // based on eslint-plugin-regexp
   // true by default, enabled
   regexp: true,
-  // based on eslint-plugin-solid
+  // based on eslint-plugin-tailwindcss
-  // enabled by default if you have solid installed
+  // enabled by default if you have TailwindCSS installed
-  solid: hasSolid,
+  tailwindcss: hasTailwindCss,
+  // based on eslint-plugin-toml
+  // true by default, enabled
+  toml: true,
   // based on @typescript-eslint/eslint-plugin
   // enabled by default if you have TypeScript installed
   typescript: hasTypeScript,